Which reporting model for a PES monitoring committee?

 • Calendar of upcoming meetings

 The dates of the next committee meetings are presented in this section of the report.
 Finally, you must ensure that you adapt this reporting model to the context and challenges of the job protection plan for which you will be responsible.
-Above all, it is essential to remain vigilant to future regulatory and legal changes in order to compare them with your future PES committee reports.
+Above all, it is essential to remain vigilant to future regulatory and legal developments in order to compare them with your future PES committee reports.

 Good luck in your approach.
 If it is part of a process Jobs & Skills Management we invite you to read this page"Understanding the Jobs & Skills Management".